The Financial Aid office helps students seeking financial assistance meet their educational

 assistance.
 Students may apply for most types of financial aid by completing the FAFSA (Free Application for Federal Student Aid).

-Since the FAFSA must be submitted annually, it is advised that students apply as soon as possible after January 1st of the year they will be attending LWTech (for example January 1st, 2016 for the 2016-2017 academic year).
+Since the FAFSA must be submitted annually, it is advised that students apply as soon as possible after October 1st before the year they will be attending LWTech (for example October 1st, 2016 for the 2017-2018 academic year).

 Apply by or before the priority deadline date for the quarter you wish to attend.
 Due to the tremendous volume of applications each year, processing time has been

-this time.
-If you are receiving student loans, a new Direct Loan Request Form must
+If you are receiving student loans, a new Direct Loan Request form must also be completed.